PLethaboPhofa/rat-catcher/README.md

 # 🐀 rat-catcher

-A lightweight motion detection backend powered by [Bun](https://bun.sh).
+A lightweight motion detection and recording for your laptop powered by [Bun](https://bun.sh).

 ---